mattikl/redux-list-reducer/README.md

 ### Current Approach

-The lists are expected to contain JavaScript objects, and each object can exists only once in all lists.
-Currently, object identity is used to identify both lists and objects.
+The reducer works on lists, which are expected to contain unique items among all lists.
+The items can be of any type as long as for any two items a and b `a !== b` holds.
+At the moment there are no checks that the user doesn't include the same item twice.

+There are two practical options for items:

+* items are JavaScript objects
+* the objects themselves are kept in a separate recuder and the items are object IDs (integer or UUID) (normalized schema)

 The user is expected to handle the data in immutable fashion.
+Currently just plain JavaScript collections are used, but this might change to [ImmutableJs](https://facebook.github.io/immutable-js/).
 Idea is to develop a well-tested and performant implementation of basic actions with lists.

 Exported action creators: